briansmith/ring/STYLE.md

 given rule.
 Module-wide deviations on naming should be respected while integer and return value conventions take precedence over consistency.

-Some modules have seen few changes, so they still retain the original indentation style for now.
-When editing these, try to retain the original style.
-For Emacs, `doc/c-indentation.el` from OpenSSL may be helpful in this.
+Modules from OpenSSL's legacy ASN.1 and X.509 stack are retained for compatibility and left largely unmodified.
+To ease importing patches from upstream, they match OpenSSL's new indentation style.
+For Emacs, `doc/openssl-c-indent.el` from OpenSSL may be helpful in this.

 ## Language